Meet Dr. Ashley

 ...when I was a senior in college, actively suicidal with no insight as to why.

-...when I was a trauma therapist, sitting on the floor in my 250 square foot apartment, parka and boots still on, wondering why the hell I got into this business anyway.
+...when I was a trauma therapist, crying on the floor of my 250 square foot apartment wondering why the hell I got into this business anyway.

 Anne's Anatomy™ changed my life.
 I believe it will do the same for you.